Candied Jalapeños

 • Wipe the rims of the jars with a clean, damp paper towel.
 Seal with two-piece lids.
 Place in the fridge.

-• Let chill for at least 2 weeks (preferably a month.)
-The longer they sit, the better they will taste.
+• Let chill for at least 2 weeks (the longer they sit, the better they will taste.)

 Notes